vseitner/public-narratives/urban_energy_performance_monitor.md

 While the current approach prioritizes geospatial standards, a REST API could be considered as a future development to enhance accessibility and interoperability based on user needs (e.g. for calculating statistics of the map time-series data).

-### EPeBLO Download
+### UEPM Download

-EPeBLO Maps can also be offered for download as files from an access controlled sFTP Server as GeoPackage (GPKG), an open, non-proprietary, platform-independent standard, building on existing standards, for storing geospatial data (vector and raster data) in a file.
+UEPM Maps can also be offered for download as files from an access controlled sFTP Server as GeoPackage (GPKG), an open, non-proprietary, platform-independent standard, building on existing standards, for storing geospatial data (vector and raster data) in a file.

-### EPeBLO Dashboard
+### UEPM Dashboard

-The EPeBLO Map is also presented via a graphical user interface dashboard supporting configurable WebGIS functionalities for map browsing, statistical analysis of the energy efficiency index and report generation for user-selected AoIs.
+The UEPM Map is also presented via a graphical user interface dashboard supporting configurable WebGIS functionalities for map browsing, statistical analysis of the energy efficiency index and report generation for user-selected AoIs.

 A freely accessible dashboard is offered showing indexes generated as a promotional example of the service.
 Re-use of these data or taking screenshots of the dashboard for non-commercial use is permitted when the attribution “**©** OHB-DS generated using Copernicus Sentinel data” is added.
 For other uses, stakeholder-friendly [service subscription plans](#subscriptions) are offered.